 We are keen to explore the ways in which our national and international contacts and clients have responded to and plan to manage the continued global mobility challenges faced as a result of the pandemic.

-We have teamed up with leading accountancy and investment firm Smith & Williamson LLP and international employment law alliance Innangard and Innangard Executives to produce a survey to glean information on a range of issues experienced and resulting changes organisations might have made.
+We have teamed up with leading accountancy and investment firm Smith & Williamson LLP and international employment law alliance Innangard and Innangard Executives to produce a survey on global mobility to glean information on a range of issues experienced and resulting changes organisations might have made.
 Please see below for further details or take part in the survey now by clicking here.

 Issues experienced by organisations and expatriates included, amongst other things, assignees being suddenly stranded abroad or assignments being terminated early or delayed, grappling with unintended tax and social security triggers in host countries, the rise of remote working, immigration arrangements and health/personal wellbeing matters.